-- Recruiting for a growth mind-set and learning agility - Investment in continuous development and reskilling - Encouraging and supporting learning Welsh through workplace training, culture and conversation.
+- Recruiting for a growth mind-set and learning agility - Investment in continuous development and reskilling - Encouraging and supporting learning Welsh through workplace training, culture and conversation

-Professional and personal development
+Professional and personal development.

 We must support the development of all of our people regardless of their role, both in their areas of expertise and as managers and leaders.
 The requirements by professional bodies on registered staff to maintain their competence and develop new skills are likely to increase and we must keep pace.

-We also have a role to play in strengthening the provision of academic public health in Wales to ensure availability of education research and training.
+We have a role to play in strengthening the provision of academic public health in Wales to ensure availability of education research and training.
 The same is true for other clinical and scientific courses.

-- Supporting professional career and skills frameworks, ensuring people comply with relevant professional standards and requirements for registration and revalidation - Strengthening engagement with academia and funding academic positions, enabling our senior staff and consultants to hold professorial and lecturing positions - Work with HEIW and the Faculty of Public Health and UKPHR to formalise public health training and develop knowledge, leadership and expertise - Developing programmes to prepare people for future roles e.g. aspiring, Managers, Consultants and Directors - Commissioning development where current education provision does not equip people for changing demands - Working with providers to influence the inclusion of public health in a range of courses - Ensure staff have access to the relevant resources as curricula and frameworks evolve - Exploring the development of a Public Health Academy in collaboration with other partners - Expanding our apprenticeship routes - Expanding advanced practice capacity.
+- Supporting professional career and skills frameworks, ensuring people comply with relevant professional standards and requirements for registration and revalidation - Strengthening engagement with academia and funding academic positions, enabling our senior staff and consultants to hold professorial and lecturing positions

+- Support work to formalise public health training and development with the Faculty of Public Health - Developing programmes to prepare people for future roles e.g. aspiring, Managers, Consultants and Directors - Commissioning development where current education provision does not equip people for changing demands. - Working with providers to influence the inclusion of public health in a range of courses. - Ensure staff have access to the relevant resources as curricula and frameworks evolve - Exploring the development of a Public Health Academy in collaboration with other partners - Expanding our apprenticeship routes - Expanding advanced practice capacity